brianddk/brianddk.github.io/_posts/2017-11-29-bitcoin-tulips.md

 Once you have installed one of the wallets you can add coins to it.
 Bitcoin / Litecoin / Ethereum.
 When you do, you will get an *address* that coins can be sent to.
 This is how Changelly will be able to send you your coins.
 Exchanges like Coinbase/GDAX will often offer to hold your coins on thier site, and that is fine, but if the site ever goes down, or they [get shutdown](https://btc-e.com/) you could lose your coins.

 ## Reward
-If you made it this far and know me.... drop me a line and I can send some coin your way.
+If you made it this far, know me, and have a Litecoin address.... drop me a line and I can send some coin your way.